-When hired by United States Postal Service, a new employee receives a welcome letter with a preassigned SSP password in the mail within the first two weeks of employment.
-The password assigned is temporary and is not meant to be used for logging into the Litblue portal or any other USPS Self Service applications.
-The employee can use the temporary SSP password to create a new permanent password by logging into the portal www.ssp.usps.gov using their USPS employee ID number.
-This step may also involve changing the employee contact email details and security questions.
+Within the first two weeks of being hired by the USPS, a new employee gets a welcome letter in the mail with a SSP password that has already been set up.
+The password assigned is temporary and is not meant to be used for logging into the Liteblue portal or any other USPS self-service applications.
+The employee can use the temporary SSP password to create a new permanent password by logging into the portal at www.ssp.usps.gov using their USPS employee ID number.
+This step may also involve changing the employee’s contact email details and security questions.

 The following points should be noted when creating a new USPS SSP password:

 - The SSP passwords must contain a number (0-9), at least one special character, a lower-case alphabet letter, and at least one upper-case alphabet letter.
 The site would not accept and flag an error in any new password creation not following the above criteria.